Mortimer333/Dito/README.md

 Light weight library to allow separating frontend into reusable components

 # Features:
+- Add jmonkey-spinner class
+- [REMOVED] Add a way to send all templates for page in one file
+- [REMOVED] Save JS in local storage and build it from Function
+- [DONE] Find a way how to figure out when local storage is overflowing and how to remove old templates
-- check if registrated component (which wasn't displayed at start) is properly downloaded
+- [DONE] check if registrated component (which wasn't displayed at start) is properly downloaded
-- Check if binded value when passed as bind to the third component works as intended
+- [DONE] Check if binded value when passed as bind to the third component works as intended
 - [DONE] changes in events and outputs should update actual value in observable
 - [DONE] passing methods on change - (bind)
 - [DONE] passing arguments - [bind]